kul-optec/alpaqa/doxygen/index.md

 `alpaqa` is an efficient implementation of an Augmented Lagrangian method for general nonlinear programming problems.
 It makes use of the first-order, matrix-free PANOC algorithm as an inner solver.
 The numerical algorithms themselves are implemented in C++ for optimal performance, and they are also exposed as an easy-to-use Python package.
+An experimental MATLAB interface is available as well.

 The solvers in this library solve minimization problems of the following form:
 @f[